juj/gowin_flipflop_drainer/README.md

 The repository has been written to be ready for Tang Nano 9K out of the box.

-To reproduce the issue, edit file `src/pin_constraints.cst`, and toggle between the commented out lines
+To reproduce the issue, edit file `src/flipflop_drainer.v`, and toggle between the commented out lines
-a. `// Uncomment this line to observe the test case work` and
+a) `// Uncomment this line to observe the test case work` and
-b. `// Uncomment this line to make the test case break on Tang Nano 9K` and run both scenarios on the Sipeed Tang Nano 9K to observe how it behaves.
+b) `// Uncomment this line to make the test case break on Tang Nano 9K` and run both scenarios on the Sipeed Tang Nano 9K to observe how it behaves.
 First case will produce a test image on the HDMI output, whereas the second case will give a blank screen.

 If you want to test the issue out on Tang Nano 4K, do